IBM-Cloud/bluemix-go/examples/container/V2containers/SetIngressStatusStateV2/README.md

 # ChangeALBUpdatePolicy example

-This example shows how to enable or disable the ALB autoupdate.
+This example shows how to enable or disable the Ingress status report.

 Example: